Environmental Hazards |

 Sustainable Newton volunteers joined with groups of concerned citizens to urge for transparency in reporting and increased air quality monitoring around the BD factory and warehouse locations.
 Through our blog, we commended City of Covington officials for their actions and expressed our support for additional measures to protect public safety.

-EtO remains and ongoing concern.
+EtO remains an ongoing concern.
 In July of 2025, President Trump issued an executive order exempting the BD plant in Covington and the Sterigenics plant in Smyrna from complying with stricter EtO emissions standards imposed during the Biden administration.
-Our Environmental Hazards Committee is participating in discussions with other organizations on how to respond.
+In January 2026, Sustainable Newton joined the Southern Environmental Law Center (SELC), the National Resource Defense Council (NRDC), and other environmental non-profits to file suit in the US District Court for the District of Columbia.

-EtO remains and ongoing concern.
+EtO remains an ongoing concern.
 In July of 2025, President Trump issued an executive order exempting the BD plant in Covington and the Sterigenics plant in Smyrna from complying with stricter EtO emissions standards imposed during the Biden administration.
-Our Environmental Hazards Committee is participating in discussions with other organizations on how to respond.
+In January 2026, Sustainable Newton joined the Southern Environmental Law Center (SELC), the National Resource Defense Council (NRDC), and other environmental non-profits to file suit in the US District Court for the District of Columbia.

 BioLab Fire Was Another Wakeup Call